saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/specialized-environments.md

    2. Pull docker image
    $ docker pull saucelabs/sauce-connect
    ```
 1. Start Sauce Connect using the script below.
 It is important that you mount a temp folder here so that `wait-for-sc.sh` can detect when Sauce Connect has launched.
-Also, make sure that you set `--network="host"` to allow Sauce Connect to access your application in the host machine.
+Also, make sure that you set `--network="host"` to allow Sauce Connect to access your app in the host machine.
 This script also sets your Sauce Labs username and access key as [environment variables](/basics/environment-variables/).
   ```bash
   $ docker run \
       -e SAUCE_USERNAME=${SAUCE_USERNAME} \